crescolincs/visitor-economy/content/_index.md

      lead: >-
            For investing visitor economy businesses, Lincolnshire presents profitable growth opportunities across a range of areas including hotels, pubs, other accommodation, attractions, and services.
      body: >-
-           - **Hotels:** Based on growing demand for hotel accommodation and a more diverse hotel offer, identified investment opportunities include 4-star and boutique hotels, upper-tier budget hotels, and hotels in historic market towns.
-2022 research showed a strong, post-pandemic bounce back in hotel occupancy rates and revenue per room.
+           - **Hotels:** Based on growing demand for a more diverse hotel offer, and research showing a strong, post-pandemic bounce back in hotel occupancy rates and revenue per room.

-           - **Pubs:** Identified investment opportunities include: development of bedroom accommodation; upgrading of existing characterful pubs; refurbishment of existing properties; development of gastropubs with boutique bedrooms; development of new-build pubs with budget bedrooms; and provision of non-serviced accommodation at rural pubs.
+           - **Pubs:** Based on identified demand in areas including new-build, refurbished and upgraded pubs, accommodation, and gastropubs, across a range of price points.

-           - **Short-term Holiday Rentals:** 2018 Airbnb research identified the East Midlands (which includes Lincolnshire) as the 2nd fastest growing UK destination for guests using Airbnb.
-The data presents a clear case for investment in Lincoln - a leading historic city destination with significant demand, constrained supply and strong revenues.
+           - **Short-term Holiday Rentals:** Recent Airbnb research identifies Lincolnshire as part of a high-growth region, and presents a clear case for investment in Lincoln.

-           - **Sites for Major Visitor Economy Investments:** With large, cost-competitive sites, easy access to major population centres, and a growing tourism industry, Lincolnshire presents an attractive opportunity for businesses investing in major visitor attractions.
+           - **Sites for Major Visitor Attractions:** Large, accessible, cost-competitive sites and Lincolnshire’s growing tourism sector present opportunities for major investments.

-           - **Restaurants and Cafes:** With significant ongoing, strategic investment in market towns, infrastructure and visitor attractions, Lincolnshire presents opportunities for businesses to invest in restaurants and cafes across the area.
+           - **Restaurants and Cafes:** Strategic investments in destinations, infrastructure and visitor attractions are creating investment opportunities in Lincolnshire’s hospitality sector.
      ctatext: about visitor economy investment opportunities in Lincolnshire
    - heading: Lincolnshire’s Location & Transport Connectivity
      image: visitor-economy-7.jpg
      lead: >-
-           Greater Lincolnshire benefits from a central England location and excellent transport connectivity, making it easily accessible from England’s major population centres.
+           Lincolnshire benefits from a central England location (north-south) and excellent transport links, making it easily accessible from England’s major population centres.
      body: >-
            - **By road:** Lincolnshire can be reached within 2 1⁄2 hours from the major population centres of the Midlands and North of England, and within 2 3⁄4 hours from London.
-More than 75% of the UK’s population can reach the area within around 3 1⁄2 hours.

            - **By rail:** Lincolnshire is easily accessible from the UK’s major population centres.
 Lincoln can be reached within 2 hours from London, and within 2 ¼ hours from Manchester.

-           - **By air:** within Lincolnshire, Humberside Airport (HUY) offers frequent ‘hub-feeder’ services from/to Amsterdam Schiphol (AMS), with connections from/to 800 global destinations.
-Airports accessible within 2 hours’ drive time include East Midlands (EMA), Birmingham (BHX), and Leeds-Bradford (LBA).
-     ctatext: about Lincolnshire’s location and transport connectivity
+           - **By air:** Lincolnshire is accessible within 2 hours from airports including East Midlands, Birmingham and Leeds-Bradford.
+Within Lincolnshire, Humberside Airport’s Amsterdam Schiphol hub-feeder service enables access from hundreds of global destinations.

 NOT-companylogos:
   display: true